asan-nasa/adapt_find/README.md

 # adapt_find
-adapt_find identifies adapters sequences from single end raw sequencing files in FASTQ format.
+adapt_find identifies adapters sequences from single-end raw sequencing files in FASTQ format.
 To run the script on raw FASTQ files, the following dependencies are required: PYTHON pandas module, scipy, numpy, cutadapt, blast, and bowtie.

 # adapt_find usage